-If you have ever been to Italy, you might have visited one of the catacombs of Rome located outside the city’s Walls.
+If you have ever been to Italy, you might have visited the catacombs of Rome located outside the Walls of the city.
 The catacombs are subterranean passageways that were used by Christians as places of burial for many centuries.

 The Roman law at that time prohibited the burial of the deceased in the city.
 It’s because of this that we find the catacombs outside the Walls.
 The lack of space and the exorbitant price of land prompted early Christians to build these vast underground cemeteries.

 In the early times, the Romans cremated their dead due to their belief that there is no afterlife.
 Christians did not agree with the pagan custom of burning the bodies of their dead.
 They believed in the resurrection of the body after death.
 It would be raised with Christ at the end of time.
 Hence, they followed the custom of burying the dead, as the disciples buried Jesus’ body in a tomb.

 The Christians wrapped the corpses in a sheet and placed them in niches, enshrined with gravestones made of marble or hardened clay.
 They carved a Christian symbol with the name of the deceased on the cover of the tomb.

 Over the years, there has been a progression of the practice of Christian burial.
 The Church allowed the practice of cremation during times of natural disasters and plague.
 The burning and fast disposition of bodies were necessary for public health and sanitation.